Part 1: WHERE

 The Lanham Act

-The Lanham Act (15 U.S.C. § 1051) is the primary federal trademark statute that governs trademark rights in the United States, and gives entities and individuals (including the USOC) the right to take action against third parties’ use of infringing marks.
+The Lanham Act (15 U.S.C. § 1051) is the primary federal trademark statute that governs trademark rights in the United States, and gives entities and individuals (including the USOPC) the right to take action against third parties’ use of infringing marks.
 This Act also sets forth the requirements that marks must meet in order to be registrable on the Principal and Supplemental Registers through the U.S. Patent and Trademark Office (USPTO).
-Though the USOC derives its rights from legislation and case law beyond the Lanham Act, it also protects its rights via the same federal registration mechanism as any brand owner—based on our search of USPTO records, the USOC currently owns 180 live pending applications and registrations.
+Though the USOPC derives its rights from legislation and case law beyond the Lanham Act, it also protects its rights via the same federal registration mechanism as any brand owner—based on our search of USPTO records, the USOPC currently owns 180 live pending applications and registrations.

 Ted Stevens Olympic and Amateur Sports Act

 Interestingly, there are a few carve-outs in the Ted Stevens Act.
-One allows any person who used the USOC’s names, seals, emblems, or badges for any lawful purpose prior to September 21, 1950, to continue that use.
+One allows any person who used the USOPC’s names, seals, emblems, or badges for any lawful purpose prior to September 21, 1950, to continue that use.
 A revision made to the Act also explicitly allows use of the term “Olympic” by parties clearly referring to the Olympic Mountains in Washington State.

 San Francisco Arts & Athletics, Inc. v.
 United States Olympic Committee, 483 U.S. 522 (1987)